Principles of Accounting

 Principles of Accounting Definition

-An 'accounting principle' is a methodology used to measure and report the monetary effects of economic events in financial statements.
-Acceptable principles are prescribed either by standard-setting bodies or, in the absence of relevant pronouncements, are followed by the organisations engaged in economic transactions in the same industry or profession.
-These principles of accounting consider both the accounting practices and their applications.
-The basic principles are: (1) measurement, (2) revenue recognition, (3) expense recognition and (4) full disclosure (Kieso et al., 2010).
+An 'accounting principle' refers to a set of methodologies that are used to measure and report the monetary effects of economic events in financial statements.
+These principles are either prescribed by standard-setting bodies such as the International Accounting Standards Board (IASB) or are followed by organisations within specific industries when no relevant standard exists.
+The core principles of accounting include measurement, revenue recognition, expense recognition, and full disclosure (Kieso et al., 2010).

 Principles of Accounting Description *